-Although the functions of a password manager app are pretty straight-forward, there are a number of different features to consider when choosing the right one to fit your needs.
+Although the way that a password manager works is pretty much the same no matter which one you use, there are a number of different features to consider when choosing the right one to fit your needs.

 This could include, but is not limited to: